alanmlewis/ml-workshop/README.rst

 Introduction
 ============

 This workshop provides a simple introduction to machine-learned potentials and tensorial property prediction.
 In both cases, kernel-based Gaussian process regression is used to perform the machine learning, but the majority of the principles introduced can be straightforwardly translated to neural network based models.
 It was originally written for the 2024 Spring School of the SFB 986.
-For introductory background to the software packages used here, please read `A. P. Bartok and G. Csanyi, International Journal of Quantum Chemistry 115, 1051 (2015)`_ for gap_fit and `A. Grisafi, D. M. Wilkins, G. Csanyi, and M. Ceriotti, Physical Review Letters 120, 36002 (2018)`_ for TENSOAP.
+For background reading about the software packages used here, please refer to `A. P. Bartok and G. Csanyi, International Journal of Quantum Chemistry 115, 1051 (2015)`_ for gap_fit and `A. Grisafi, D. M. Wilkins, G. Csanyi, and M. Ceriotti, Physical Review Letters 120, 36002 (2018)`_ for TENSOAP.

 This workshop has been tested on Ubuntu and Windows machines, but not iOS.
 I believe it should run smoothly on iOS, but if you encounter any problems please report an issue through GitHub or e-mail me directly at alan.m.lewis@york.ac.uk.

-**Windows users** will need to install `Windows Subsystem for Linux`_ by running :code: `wsl --install` prior to any further steps, and use the WSL terminal to complete the steps shown below.
-You will also need to install git, using :code: `sudo apt-get install git`.
+**Windows users** will need to install `Windows Subsystem for Linux`_ by running ``wsl --install`` prior to any further steps, and use the WSL terminal to complete the steps shown below.
+You will also need to install git, using ``sudo apt-get install git``.

 .. _A.
 P. Bartok and G. Csanyi, International Journal of Quantum Chemistry 115, 1051 (2015): https://onlinelibrary.wiley.com/doi/10.1002/qua.24927
 .. _A.
 Grisafi, D. M. Wilkins, G. Csanyi, and M. Ceriotti, Physical Review Letters 120, 36002 (2018): https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.120.036002